zorbathut/dec/docs/articles/doc_parsing.md

 ## Dictionaries

-Dictionaries are defined using XML tags as keys.
-This means that you can make dictionaries only with key types that conform to the XML tag requirements; practically, this currently means `string`, `enum`, `bool`, or `Def`-derived types.
+Dictionaries are normally defined using XML tags as keys.

 ```xml
 <MaterialValueDef defName="Medieval">